GlassAlpha/glassalpha/site/docs/reference/cli.md

 ### `glassalpha audit`

-Generate a compliance audit PDF report with optional shift testing.
+Generate a compliance audit report (HTML/PDF) with optional shift testing.

 This is the main command for GlassAlpha.
-It loads a configuration file, runs the audit pipeline, and generates a deterministic PDF report.
+It loads a configuration file, runs the audit pipeline, and generates a deterministic audit report.

 Smart Defaults:
     If no --config is provided, searches for: glassalpha.yaml, audit.yaml, config.yaml